calaldees/teachingWorkshops/teacherTraining/constructivisum.md

     * > Tasks need to be designed carefully so that working together is effective and efficient, otherwise some pupils will try to work on their own.
     * > overemphasis on competition can cause learners to focus on winning rather than succeeding in their learning.

+Aggerholm, Standal and Hordvik low level competition in pe can provide students with meaningful posetive experiences. (small groups) Give _option_ for competition gives sense of ownership of their leaning

 ### Consider the phrase 'Asking not telling'